jlee1114/Stable-Interview/README.md

 3. Growth Over Time:
    * There seems to be an upward trend in the latter part of the series, particularly noticeable starting around mid-2015.
 This could be indicative of an increase in the adoption of EVs, expansion of charging infrastructure, or both.
 4. Dips and Peaks:
-   * Specific notable dips and peaks could be linked to external events (e.g., holidays, special promotions, or temporary outages/disruptions at charging stations).
+   * Specific notable dips and peaks could be linked to external events.
 For instance, the sharp dips around early 2015 might warrant further investigation to understand underlying causes.

 ### Distribution of 'kwhTotal' across days of the week.
 <img src="imgs/days.png" width="800"/>

 #### Key Observations
 1. Variability and Median Values:
-   * Tuesday through Friday show similar median kWh usage values, with Tuesday and Wednesday having slightly lower variability in kWh usage as indicated by the shorter interquartile ranges (IQR).
+   * Tuesday through Friday show similar median kWh usage values, with Tuesday and Wednesday having slightly lower variability in kWh usage as indicated by the shorter interquartile ranges.
 This suggests a more consistent usage pattern mid-week.
    * Monday and Thursday display a slight increase in median kWh usage compared to mid-week but also show a bit more variability, especially Thursday.
    * Saturday and Sunday show significantly higher variability in kWh usage with higher median values, particularly on Sunday.
 Sunday shows not only the highest median kWh usage but also the broadest range of kWh usage, as indicated by the longer box and more spread out outliers.
 2. Outliers:
    * There are numerous outliers on most days, but particularly on Sunday.
-Outliers are data points that fall far from the central cluster of data (outside 1.5 * IQR from the upper or lower quartile), indicating unusually high or low kWh usage on these days.
+Outliers are data points that fall far from the central cluster of data (outside 1.5 * IQR), indicating unusually high or low kWh usage on these days.
    * The presence of outliers, especially on weekends, suggests that there can be extreme variations in usage, possibly due to non-routine activities or events.
 3. Spread and Dispersion:
    * The weekend (Saturday and Sunday) boxes are not only taller (indicating a higher IQR, thus more variability among data points) but also show the tails (whiskers) extending further from the median than on weekdays.
 This could imply less predictability in usage patterns during these days.